The Qutub Minar complex is a collection of architectural marvels located at the Mehrauli Archaeological Park in New

 Then, on the bottom of Links Hill, in North Beach, a relaxed rat in a deckchair and drinking a cocktail appeared.
 The rat is a recurrent subject for Banksy, as if it was his counterpart, and here it simply appears like everyone else at that point of the year: on vacation!
 But just below there’s a drain that drips wastewater… Would you continue to ignore pollution?
 The graffiti was soon ruined with white paint, but the local experts are trying to restore it.

 In Great Yarmouth (Norfolk), the artist created two murals in a few meters.

 The first can be seen on top of this bus shelter in Admiralty Road, where there are three people depicted in a life-size scale: an elderly woman and an elderly man dancing on the left, and one man playing an accordion while sitting on the right.
 It seems saying: Don’t forget your grandparents!
 Actually, authorities placed barriers around the bus stop in order to protect it.

 Not far away, within the Merrivale Model Village, Banksy positioned a new cottage among the others already present and he wrote on it: Go Big or Go Home.
 The message is clear: you either aim for the stars or do nothing at all.
-The cottage has been placed in a protective transparent box, and it is displayed just a few hours during the day, always under direct supervision.
+The cottage has been placed in a protective transparent box, and was displayed just a few hours during the day, always under direct supervision.
 According to the Google Maps, Merrivale Model Village is temporarily closed and not available for tourists.